alinex/bash-lib/doc/function/curl.md

 This will load the content into a temporary shared memory file while running.

-The information of the CURL_* variables are stored in an environment file, if `--store` is added, and you get them set in your process parent using `variables restore curl` there.
+The information of the CURL_* variables are stored in an environment file, if `--store <name>` is added, and you get them set in your process parent using `variables restore <name>` there.
+Best is to use the pid `$$` there, to be possible in parallel calls.